21 Gen Z Financial Habits Shaping the Future of Money

 Gen Z isn’t playing the same financial game as past generations.
 They’re done with outdated advice, overpriced degrees, and the idea that working 40 years for someone else is the only way.
-They’re making money moves that actually work, without waiting for permission.
+They’re building smart money habits that actually work, without waiting for permission.

 Money isn’t easy right now, but Gen Z isn’t backing down.
 Even with 60% living paycheck to paycheck, 70% believe they’ll surpass their parents financially.
 They’re not waiting for better conditions, they’re building wealth on their own terms.